surbhi25296/Furniture-Website/README.md

 # Furniture-Website
-This project made by using HTML,CSS AND BOOTSTRAP. and it is also responsive in design.
+This project made by using HTML,CSS and BOOTSTRAP. and it is also responsive in design.